electrician

 1. Talk to Us

 We'll help you apply for funds if you are eligible, to cover the apprenticeship investment.
-Apprentice applicants will interview with local companies to secure a position.
+Be sure to are accepted into the program before applying for Idaho Launch Funding.

 3. Earn While You Learn